 - Define your goals — Which is primary for you?
 Financial return, negative screens, or social impact on a topic or theme?

 - Evaluate the options: ESG only, socially response, impact investing – or a mix?

 - Decide on action: Shift your allocations or invest new funds to match your goals.

 - Reassess periodically: Your priorities and investment options can change.
-Add periodic reassessments to your tickler for periodic review.
+Add periodic reassessments to your tickler for regular review.